 Your SSDI benefits will depend on your average lifetime earnings.
 The SSA will look at how much you have paid into the system.
 The severity of your disability does not determine how much you get.

-When Do SSDI and SSDI Benefits Begin?
+When SSI and SSDI Benefits Begin

-SSI benefits usually start on the first full month after you get approval.
+SSI benefits usually start on the first entire month after you get approval.
 For example, if you get approved for SSI on February 1st, you’ll begin receiving benefits on March 1st.
 If you have a “presumptive disability,” you might get benefits sooner.

 SSDI benefits take longer to receive.
 Here are some things to keep in mind:

 - The SSA will use your application date as your “onset date.”
 If you became disabled well before you applied, talk to an SSDI lawyer.
-They can help you get your onset date changed so your benefits can begin sooner.
+They can help you get your onset date changed so that your benefits can begin sooner.

 - SSDI has a five-month waiting period.
 You must be disabled for five months from your onset date to receive benefits.
 Your first payment will be at the start of the sixth month.